A practical guide to Jira automation for Confluence

 }

-Challenges of the API method
+Technical considerations for the API method

-Jira and Confluence automation pricing
+Jira and Confluence automation pricing in 2026

 Feature availability by plan

-Plan | Jira Automation | Confluence Automation | Key Limitations |
+| Plan | Jira Automation | Confluence Automation | Key Considerations |

-Free | 100 rule runs/month | 10 rule runs/month | Very limited executions, not really usable for active teams. |
+| Free | 100 rule runs/month | 10 rule runs/month | Great for small teams starting with basic rules. |

-Standard | 1,700 rule runs/month | 100 rule runs/month | Higher limits, but they’re shared across your entire site. |
+| Standard | 1,700 rule runs/month | 100 rule runs/month | Higher limits shared across your site. |

-Premium | 1,000 rule runs/user/month | 1,000 rule runs/user/month | Pooled limits are much more flexible.
-Required for AI features. |
+| Premium | 1,000 rule runs/user/month | 1,000 rule runs/user/month | Flexible pooled limits, including AI features. |

-Enterprise | Unlimited | Unlimited | No execution limits. |
+| Enterprise | Unlimited | Unlimited | No execution limits for large-scale operations. |

-A smarter alternative: Connecting with AI
+A complementary alternative: Connecting with AI

 Move from simple automation to intelligent knowledge